Transportation

 Medium- and Heavy-Duty (MHD) Zero-Emission Vehicle (ZEV) Mandates

-Medium- and heavy-duty (MHD) zero-emission vehicle (ZEV) mandates, also referred to as the Advanced Clean Trucks (ACT) and Advanced Clean Fleet (ACF) regulations, are sales standards aimed at reducing emissions and fuel consumption in heavy-duty vehicles such as trucks, vans, tractors, and vocational vehicles.
+Medium- and heavy-duty (MHD) zero-emission vehicle (ZEV) mandates, also referred to as the Advanced Clean Trucks (ACT) regulations, are sales standards aimed at reducing emissions and fuel consumption in heavy-duty vehicles such as trucks, vans, tractors, and vocational vehicles.
 Similar to light-duty ZEV mandates, California has the unique authority to develop and implement these regulations, and other states may follow suit after California.

 The ACT program, initially developed in California in 2021, serves as a cornerstone for other states to potentially adopt similar measures.
 Under the ACT program, manufacturers producing Class 2b–8 vehicles are mandated to increase the proportion of zero-emission trucks in their sales from 2024 to 2035.